What is KeePass?

 Current KeePass versions also support importing credentials from browsers and other applications that support the Portable Passwords format.

 TeamPassword is a low-cost and flexible alternative to KeePass that can plugin directly to your browser.
 You should get on to the TeamPassword free trial, and start using it now.

-TeamPassword can keep macOS passwords secure, and make it easy to use your passwords from macOS with any of your apps.
-You can easily use passwords from macOS on other browsers, devices, or apps.
+TeamPassword can keep Linux passwords secure, and make it easy to use your passwords from Linux with any of your apps.
+You can easily use passwords from Linux on other browsers, devices, or apps.

 Sign up for a TeamPassword free trial here, and start exporting your passwords now.

 Use TeamPassword as your password manager

 TeamPassword is the fastest, easiest and most secure way to store and share team logins and passwords.

 You can use it with any browser or device, and access all of your password at any time.

 TeamPassword keeps all your logins safe and in-sync, so your team can get the access they need when they need it.

 Most password managers are for personal use and require installation and configuration.
 Our team password manager was designed with ease-of-use and collaboration in mind.